 This low-budget brand is massively popular with dedicated followers of fashion.
 Stock changes constantly and you'll often find designer-inspired pieces appearing on the rails just weeks after their catwalk debut.
 The two biggest Primark stores in London are both on Oxford Street, one at the Marble Arch end, and the new flagship near to Tottenham Court Road.

-A favourite with celebrities and their stylists, Topshop has a huge range of cheap clothes and accessories.
-Fashion icon Kate Moss is such a big fan that she's even designed her own range for the store.
+A favourite with celebrities and their stylists, Topshop has a huge selection of cheap clothes and accessories.
+Fashion icon and model Kate Moss is such a big fan that she's even designed several ranges for the store.
 The flagship store at Oxford Circus is the ultimate shopping experience.
 Spread over four floors, you'll find a vintage section, designer collections, tall and petite ranges, accessories, shoes, menswear and more.

 Blending designer looks with low prices, Zara's clothes are well-cut and stylish.
 Its understated pieces have become a favourite in the fashion world, with the Duchess of Cambridge, Selena Gomez and Coleen Rooney among its fans.
 The Spanish chain is at the higher end of the budget market, but it is still a great place to pick up a bargain, particularly smarter clothes and suits.

 American retailer Forever 21 arrived in London in 2011 and now has two stores, on Oxford Street and at Westfield Stratford.
 The brightly-lit shops are packed with clothing, offering everything from basic T-shirts, to dresses, to high fashion looks straight off the catwalk – all at low prices.

 For high street trends at low prices, head to New Look.
 It's great for wardrobe essentials like jeans and tops, and you'll find some of the best-priced shoes and boots on the high street.
 New Look also stocks its own range of jewellery, offering on-trend pieces at great prices.